cirosantilli/cirosantilli.github.io/elf-hello-world.md

 -   40 0: `p_type` = `01 00 00 00` = `PT_LOAD`: this is a regular segment that will get loaded in memory.

 -   40 4: `p_flags` = `05 00 00 00` = execute and read permissions.
-No write: we cannot modify the text section.
+No write: we cannot modify the text segment.
 A classic way to do this in C is with string literals: <http://stackoverflow.com/a/30662565/895245> This allows kernels to do certain optimizations, like sharing the segment amongst processes.

 -   40 8: `p_offset` = 8x `00` TODO: what is this?
 Standard says: